VlachosGroup/openmkm/docs/input.md

 composition of the phases.

 4. **inlet_gas**: This node is required only for CSTR and PFR models.
-These models require a continous input of feed with a flow rate and composition, which can be defined by this node.
+These models require a continuous input of feed with a flow rate and composition, which can be defined by this node.

 Predefined templates are available for batch, CSTR, PFR, TPD and temperature